 Floppy disk drive: this doesn't work either.
 The computer shows the error “disk boot failure”.

-This is sad, considering the intent was to obtain working replacement parts.
+This is a sadness, considering that the intent was to obtain functioning spare parts.
 Luckily, due to the loss of the package, I was refunded!

-Thank you for taking the time to read this article and watch the video.
-Continue to follow me on @ValorosoIT for further explorations into the world of retrocomputers and vintage electronics!
-You can also find me on TikTok, Instagram, Facebook…
+Thanks for the time you have dedicated to reading this article and watching the video.
+Continue to follow me on @valosoit for further explorations in the world of retrocomputer and vintage electronics!
+You also find me on Tiktok, Instagram, Facebook ...